 I recently put the same picture on instagram and my facebook page.
 Within 30 minutes I had 40 likes on instagram yet no likes on facebook.
 This photo was a lot more relevant to people on instgram so it got more engagement.
 Let’s face it – that is why we use social media.
 We want to engage with people.
 We want to be entertained and inspired.

 If we were to take the number of likes we get too personally and over think it then we would lose focus and it would be all too easy to quit.
 Facebook pages are great to spread a message and create awareness but they do not define our success.
 So next time you feel frustrated by a lack of likes or comments remember – don’t take it personally.
 Keep going and keep working hard.
 Learn from it.
-Yes there will be haters but for every hater there will be so many more raters.
-Trust me on this one – you will have more silent raters than you know.
+The more I create content, which I will always do because I love it, the more I am reminded of what is important.
+Keep your intensions at the heart of it, deep down we all have good intentions.
+We simply get sucked along by life or hurt and we rebel.
+As I will be exploring in my second book. there are many ways to get back to that pure place.
+But it takes work.
+Most importantly, don’t be so hard on yourself.
+You are valuable.
+You are so much more valuble than any surface level post on social media.